kagantmr/zuzu/docs/arch.md

-# Zuzu Architecture Notes
+# zuzu Architecture Document

-This document covers the key ARM-specific design decisions in Zuzu: why they were made, what the alternatives were, and what constraints they impose going forward.
+This document covers the key ARM-specific design decisions in zuzu: why they were made, what the alternatives were, and what constraints they impose going forward.

 ---

 ## ARM Processor Modes

-ARMv7-A has seven processor modes.
-Zuzu uses four of them (SYS mode is also partially used):
+ARMv7-A has seven processor modes. zuzu uses four of them (SYS mode is also partially used):

 | Mode | Value | Used for |
 |------|-------|----------|